Community School (Sun Valley, Idaho): Sun Valley Ski Academy

 The Sun Valley Ski Academy was introduced in 2011 to provide competitive skiers and snowboarders with world-class training and coaching from the Sun Valley Ski Education Foundation combined with an excellent college preparatory education at Sun Valley Community School.
 Former World Cup racer and two-time Olympian Jonna Mendes is the Program Director and renowned mountaineer Ed Viesturs, a local resident, is an advisor.
 For its eighth academic year, the program's enrollment is flourishing with more than 80 snowsport athletes.
 The majority compete in alpine racing, with numerous athletes also competing in cross-country, freestyle, freeskiing, and snowboard.
 The athletes have the option to board through the schools Residential Program.

 Residential Program

 Sun Valley Community School’s Residential Program began in 2011 with eight students, who lived in what had been the Bald Mountain Inn.
 In January 2017 a new 25,000 square foot dormitory, Rufus M. Brown Hall, opened its doors.
 Rufus M Brown Hall includes the 3,200 square foot Julia Argyros Training Center which, in the fall of 2017, was designated a "High Performance Center" by U.S. Ski and Snowboard.

-Rufus M. Brown Hall currently houses more than 24 students, as well as Residential Advisors (RAs).
+Rufus M. Brown Hall has housed as many as 24 students, as well as Residential Advisors (RAs).
 Boarding students are fully integrated into the life of the school, and participate on teams, in clubs, and in theater performances.